mpcsb/testing_branch/_posts/2021-04-03-Extending_python_with_go.md

 ---
 title:  "Extending python with Go"
-excerpt: "Exploring GoPy to extend python code"
+excerpt: "A simple example of how GoPy can be used to extend python with Go native code"
 header:
   overlay_image: /assets/images/gopy/header.jpg
 tags: